Dr Angelica Merlot

-Can Too Foundation's major beneficiary is Cure Cancer Australia, supporting 143 one-year grants for brilliant early-career cancer researchers since 2005.
+Can Too Foundation has partnered with Cure Cancer Australia since 2005 to support 177 one-year grants for brilliant early-career cancer researchers.
 Cure Cancer Australia identifies, assesses and funds the research they believe has the best possible chance of finding a cure.
 They share Can Too's commitment to funding research for ALL cancer types and ALL areas of cancer research.
-That's why Cure Cancer Australia was founded in 1967, and that’s why — as they celebrate their 50th anniversary in 2017 — they’re more passionate than ever to play a part in funding a cure for every cancer, for every Australian.
+That's why Cure Cancer Australia was founded in 1967, and that’s why they’re more passionate than ever to play a part in funding a cure for every cancer, for every Australian.

 Cancer Council NSW has collaborated with the Can Too Foundation since February 2014, with four rounds of one-year funding support for major cancer research projects including A/Prof Phoebe Phillips team leading a breathkthrough in pancreatic cancer.
 Together we are developing and delivering new fundraising programs in the health and fitness space that engage members of the community to take part in fitness events to encourage a healthy lifestyle while raising funds for cancer research.
 Our programs aim at encouraging people to take up or maintain exercise as part of a healthy lifestyle to reduce their chances of being diagnosed with cancer.